SyNSec-den/DIKEUE/README.md

 This is the public release of the code of our paper titled "Noncompliance as Deviant Behavior: An Automated Black-box Noncompliance Checker for 4G LTE Cellular Devices" (CCS'21).

 Please note that the concerned vendors are still in the process of patching the identified vulnerabilities.
-Consequently, we are not releasing the modified cellular stack used in the FSM Inference module of our framework at this moment.
-We will release the original version of our codebase once all the vendors confirm the completion of responsible disclosure process.
+Upon request from the vendors, we are not releasing the modified cellular stack used in the FSM Inference module of our framework at this moment.
+We have, however, provided a sample adapter and a sample device code with the original statelearner to test the learner code and generate a finite state machine of the device.
+We will release the 4G LTE adapter once all the vendors confirm the completion of the responsible disclosure process.
+Apart from this, we are completely open-sourcing the equivalence checker with two FSMs extracted from two COTS devices (anonymized).

 **Table of Contents**